Bank Statement Upload and Reconciliation

 Click SUBMIT to store the changes to the setup

 The retrieval and upload of a bank statement can be initiated from one of two points via the Accounts menu.

-Hover the cursor over the relevant bank account and from the sub-menu click Bank Import.
+Hover the cursor over the relevant bank account and from the sub-menu click Process Import.

-Accounts - Bank/Credit Accounts - from the Action Box click Statement Import
+Accounts - Bank/Credit Accounts - from the action box symbol click Statement Import

 The Bank Import screen is presented.

 Upload File requires that a previously downloaded bank statement file is available on the current machine.
 If a file has not been already down-loaded then quick access to the appropriate banking provider website for a download is available from the blue WEBSITE link.

 Choose SELECT FILE to browse for the appropriate bank statement file and click SUBMIT.
 The statement is then loaded into the Statement Items screen.
 For more details on the Statement Items screen see below

 Processing an uploaded statement